 REGULATIONS FOR DETERMINING EQUIVALENCY OF FOREIGN LEGAL EDUCATION

-FOR THE ADVANCED DETERMINATION OF EQUIVALENCY OF FOREIGN LEGAL EDUCATION (see link below) IS $250, PAYABLE BY CASH OR MONEY ORDER TO THE MAINE BOARD OF BAR EXAMINERS.
+FEE FOR THE ADVANCED DETERMINATION OF EQUIVALENCY OF FOREIGN LEGAL EDUCATION (see link below) IS $250, PAYABLE BY CASHIER’S CHECK OR MONEY ORDER TO THE MAINE BOARD OF BAR EXAMINERS.
 THIS FEE IS NONREFUNDABLE, BUT MAY BE USED AS A CREDIT TOWARDS THE APPLICATION FEE, IN THE EVENT THAT APPLICANT IS FOUND ELIGIBLE.

-The Board has adopted the following regulation pursuant to Maine Bar Admission Rule 13 in order to administer its duties under Maine Bar Rule 10(c)(4):
+The Board has adopted the following regulation pursuant to Maine Bar Admission Rule 13 in order to administer its duties under Maine Bar Rule 10(b)(4):

 An applicant who has graduated from a foreign law school may be deemed to have a legal education equivalent to that provided in those law schools accredited by the American Bar Association if the applicant shall have successfully completed, as part of the law school education or at a law school accredited by the American Bar Association, at least 24 semester credit hours, or the equivalent, of courses dealing with either the law of the United States or the law of one of the States of the United States, and with at least 16 of those semester credit hours from among at least five of the categories enumerated below:

 - Constitutional Law

 In order for the Board to determine whether the requirements of this rule have been met, it must have: